TobitSoftware/chayns-components/src/react-chayns-animations/README.md

 # Animation-Components

-The Animation-Components are part of the *tobit-chayns_components* package.
+The Animation-Components are part of the *chayns-components* package.
 It can be installed via npm:

-    npm install -D tobit-chayns_components@latest
+    npm install -S chayns-components@latest

 The Animation-Components are a collection of components to animate other React-Components.